riversideio/binto-portal/README.md

 ## binto-portal

 An open source member portal for coworking spaces.
 Built on top off [binto-api](http://github.com/riversideio/binto-api).
-Accept new signups, make donations, and update member information.
+Accept new signups, make donations, allow members to update and cancel their membership, and more.

 #### Settup